 Just to clarify, if you're playing rules as written, horses do have the standard upkeep requirements, food, water, sleep.
 They have limits on how long you can ride per day and they'll run from combat if you don't know how to handle them (you can avoid this with a trained war horse).

 The spell Phantom Steed allows D&D spellcasters to play this trope straight, because the "horse" is a pseudo-real magical creation.

 Skeletal Steeds of Chaotic are already dead, why do they need to eat, drink, or sleep?
 But somehow they tired out under extreme conditions in a match once.

 In NetHack, horses are just like any other pet, only that they can be ridden.
 They need a saddle to ride and food to live, but are happy even without shoes, a harness, water or sleep.
 (The player character, likewise, never needs water or sleep.)
 They are also tamed within a few turns.

-Horses in The Elder Scrolls IV Oblivion play this trope to a T. They never need to eat, drink, sleep or relieve themselves (but then again, neither does the player).
+Horses in The Elder Scrolls IV: Oblivion play this trope to a T. They never need to eat, drink, sleep or relieve themselves (but then again, neither does the player character).
 Fortunately, the horse can do a respectable job of defending itself and will try to run away if attacked (which happens a lot in the game.
 Bandits hate horses, apparently.)
 But horses are left in stables when you enter a city, presumably to recover from horrific mistreatment.

 They also levitate with the player (so does the cart you can buy).